S/Society

 1. Assessment of effects on human rights

-Nidec evaluates impacts on human rights to identify and assess their negative effects on human rights in relation to the company’s business activities.
-In FY2023, we launched a self-assessment (SAQ) on human rights on approximately 300 of the Nidec Group’s business bases to identify territories and regions with material risks of such negative effects.
-For our supply chain, we requested more than 800 of our suppliers in Asia and elsewhere to conduct a human rights SAQ to investigate and assess their current status.
+The Nidec Group’s Basic Policy on Human Rights stipulates that we strive to advance our actions to respect human rights, including those to identify human rights-related issues via dialogue and discussion with our stakeholders.
+Specifically, we at the Nidec Group conduct human rights impact assessment to identify and evaluate our business activities’ negative impact on human rights.
+As part of our engagement with our employees and suppliers to identify areas and regions with large risks of negative impact, we conduct self-assessment (SAQ) on the Nidec Group and its supply chain.
+In FY2023, we launched a SAQ on approximately 300 of the Nidec Group’s business bases.
+We requested a total of more than 800 suppliers in Asia and elsewhere of our supply chain to conduct a human rights-related SAQ, to survey and assess their current conditions.
 Based on the supply chain-related information from the SAQ, we evaluate risks in two categories of: the degree of seriousness of actual negative effects on human rights; and the possibility of their occurrence, to prioritize our actions.
 Likewise, we identify human rights-related risks in areas outside our supply chain.

 For more details on Nidec’s responsibility for its entire supply chain, click here.